showermat/squashserve/readme.md

               - The eight-byte hash of the child's name
               - The eight-byte ID of the child
   - Index: one entry for each file, allowing fast random access to any file by ID
-      - The eight-byte number of index entries; that is, the total number of files and directories stored in the index
+      - The eight-byte number of index entries; that is, the total number of files and directories stored in the archive
       - For each file, the offset from the start of the data section to the start of the data entry for that file
   - User data: arbitrary user-defined data may follow the archive.
 (This is used, for example, to store the search index for volumes.)
 This region of the file is made available to the user as a `std::string_view` when the file is opened.